Special Education MEd

 Licensure requirements and approval are determined by each state’s licensing board.
 For additional information about professional licensure, please review the Professional Licensure Disclosures web page.

 Additional course fees may apply.
 Fees range between $20 – $60.

-We offer four concentration areas in the M.Ed. in Special Education: Mild/Moderate Disabilities, Emotional/Behavior Disorders, Severe/Low Incidence Disabilities, and Gifted Education.
+We offer four concentration areas for the Special Education degree: Mild/Moderate Disabilities, Emotional/Behavior Disorders, Severe/Low Incidence Disabilities, and Gifted Education.

 Each of the emphasis areas are designed to lead to licensure through the Mississippi Department of Education.
 While universities do not grant licensure, we work very closely with the MDE to ensure that you are eligible for licensure upon completion of our programs.
 In some instances, you can attain licensure before completing the full degree course sequences.
 You should speak to our Coordinator for Special Education (Dr. Hollie Filce, Hollie.Filce@usm.edu) to discuss your specific situation.